jyotiyadav2508/pizza-hub/README.md

  ### Menu

 The Menu feature will display a tabulated format of all items available for order.
-The menu has 5 options: Add item, remove item, preview order, cancel order and complete order.
+The menu has three options: Add item, preview order, quit.

 [Menu img]()